Half marathon training plan for beginners

 Understand ASICS’ half marathon plan

-Safety: While running is a very safe sport, it’s always worth speaking to your doctor before taking up a new training routine - particularly if you have any pre-existing health conditions/injuries.
+Safety: While running is a very safe sport, it’s always worth speaking to your doctor before taking up a new training routine, particularly if you have any pre-existing health conditions/injuries.

+Our plan increases distances and intensity slowly.
+This will help your body to adjust comfortably.
 You will also notice that in the final week before race day, you will run much less.
-This is to allow time for ‘tapering’, where you let your body rest more.
+This is to allow time for tapering, here you let your body rest more.

-The importance of rest days
+4) The importance of rest days

 Half marathon training is challenging.
 Your body needs sufficient time to rest between training days.
 Resting allows your body to repair the microscopic tears that appear in muscle when you exercise.
 Rest also makes overuse injuries less likely.

-Cross training
+5) Cross training

 • Swimming